-- Does the programme/course title reflect the defined scope of practice? - The specialist areas to be covered and any limitations to the scope of practice? - The duration of the programme/course; - The amount of face-to-face contact time between the programme/course team and the students (this must be a minimum equivalent of four days; however, where blended elearning is included there must be a minimum of two full contact days); - The content of the teaching provided; - How knowledge and understanding of the theory will be assessed; - How the core topics of science and technology and professional issues will be covered; - The practical clinical training provided; - How the students will gain practical clinical experience; - Who will supervise students' practice training throughout the programme/course? - How the students are to be assessed to ensure competence to practise; - The competency certificate issued on successful completion of the programme/course.
+- Does the programme/course title reflect the defined scope of practice? - The clinical applications to be covered and any limitations to the scope of practice? - The duration of the programme/course (this will normally be three years); - The amount of face-to-face contact time between the programme/course team and the students must be a minimum equivalent of four days per module; however, where blended e-learning is included there must be a minimum of two full contact days; - The content of the teaching provided; - How knowledge and understanding of the theory will be assessed; - How the core topics of science and technology and professional issues will be covered; - The practical clinical training and simulation timetabling; - How the students will gain practical clinical experience; - Who will supervise students' practical training throughout the programme/course? - How the students are to be assessed to ensure competence to practise; - The titles of the default awards e.g. University Certificate in Healthcare.
+Default awards must not include the word 'ultrasound' as this may imply clinical competence.

-In relation to the above, Programme/Course Leads need to be aware of the following statement to reinforce the use of the Documentation Checklist (Appendix 2) and to understand that poor documentation can cause a delay in the process.
+In relation to the above, you need to be aware of the following statement to reinforce the use of the Documentation Checklist (Appendix 2) and to understand that poor documentation can cause a delay in the process.